 The Air Carbon’s weight is a measly 5.5 lb and comes with a thick padding and Dupont-made Nylon TSA-lock with solid metal latches.
 A genuine leather handle and detachable backpack straps are standard and a free padded cover comes with each case.

 If your guitar isn’t too basic and you take occasional or frequent trips by air with your guitar, it is hard to find fault with the Air Carbon case.
 It was founded with the idea of “a case for the many” and at its price band it is really good value for money.
 Online forum users generally lavish high praise on the Air Carbon case for its durability and security.
 Among various brands that offer carbon fiber cases, the Air Carbon is a well priced flight case.

-Barring perhaps those with luthier guitars costing anything upward of $5,000 and who may feel the need to spend on the “best there is” to be able to sleep at night, most others will comfortably settle for the likes of a Crossrock Air Carbon or a Hiscox which too roughly targets the same mid-price market with affordable quality.
+Barring perhaps those with luthier guitars costing anything upward of $5,000 and who may feel the need to spend on the “best there is” to be able to sleep well at night, most others will comfortably settle for the likes of a Crossrock Air Carbon or a Hiscox which too roughly targets the same mid-price market with affordable quality.

 Speaking of which, you can get some good information on Hiscox cases in my article Why are Hiscox Guitar Cases so Popular? before you make up your mind.
 Or if style matters to you, read my piece BAM Cases Review.

 Check out Crossrock Air Carbon case at Amazon.

 If you’re a traveling guitarist, read my article that reviews a bunch of flight cases: 7 Flight Cases Reviewed.

 2 thoughts on “Crossrock Classical Guitar Cases Review”